This blog may contain affiliate links. Read our disclosure policy for more info.

 El Arcotete Eco Park is a nature lover’s paradise!
 El Arcotete is located only about a 20-minute drive from the center of San Cristobal de Las Casa, so it’s easily accessible and as such, one of the most popular things to do in the state of Chiapas!

 The main attraction at this eco-park is the walking trails.
-Along the trails you’ll cross wooden suspension bridges, see plenty of lush jungle, visit Rio Bellavista (and go for a swim if you want!), and so much more.
-There are also some caves which are fun to explore!
+Along the trails, you’ll cross wooden suspension bridges, see plenty of lush jungles, visit Rio Bellavista (and go for a swim if you want!), and so much more.
+There are also some caves that are fun to explore!
 This park is home to an abundance of plant and animal species, including monkeys, jaguars, ocelots, and tapirs.

 Travelers should be aware that the park is only open from sunrise to sunset and that there are no restaurants or hotels within the park’s boundaries (just a small shop selling drinks and a few snacks.)
 However, there are plenty of options for accommodation and dining in the nearby town of San Cristobal.

 It costs 10 MXN ($0.50) to enter the park, and then another 15 MXN ($0.75) to enter the caves.
 There are also other activities in the park including ziplining, which is an additional cost.

 If you want, you can visit El Arcotete on a guided tour from San Cristobal de Las Casas.
 This particular tour will have you exploring the caves with a guide, going into caves that many people miss!
 The tour includes transport and lasts for about 4-5 hours.